Lance Rentzel: 1967 season

 On May 2, 1967, Rentzel was traded to the Dallas Cowboys in exchange for a third-round draft choice (#76-Mike McGill).
-Rentzel was converted into a flanker, where he became not only an immediate starter over Pete Gent but also one of the best wideouts in the NFL.
+Rentzel was converted into a flanker, where he became not only an immediate starter over Pete Gent, but also one of the best wideouts in the NFL.
 Rentzel led the team in receptions with 58 for 996 yards (two yards less than Bob Hayes).
 If Rentzel had gotten four more yards and Hayes two more, it would have been the first time in NFL history that a team had two 1,000-yard wide receivers.
 In the tenth game of the season against the Washington Redskins, Rentzel had 13 receptions for 233 yards.
 His 13 receptions set a franchise record and stood for 40 years until it was broken by Jason Witten in 2007.
 The 233 yards were good enough for third on the team at the time (now sixth).
-Rentzel also starred in the 1967 NFL Championship, known since as the "Ice Bowl", scoring a fourth-quarter, go-ahead touchdown later negated by the Packers' game-clinching drive.
+Rentzel also starred in the 1967 NFL Championship, known since as the "Ice Bowl", scoring a fourth-quarter, go-ahead touchdown, which was later negated by the Green Bay Packers' game-clinching drive.

 1968 and 1969 seasons

 In 1968, Rentzel led the Cowboys in receptions (54) and receiving yards (1,009) with an 18.7-yard average and five touchdowns.
-Also that year, Rentzel recorded a one-off single, "Lookin' Like Somethin' That Ain't" b/w "Beyond Love" on Columbia Records; the record managed to make the charts at WKY radio in Oklahoma City, but was not a national hit.
+That same year, Rentzel recorded a one-off single, "Lookin' Like Somethin' That Ain't" b/w "Beyond Love" on Columbia Records; the record managed to make the charts at WKY radio in Oklahoma City, but it was not a national hit.

 In 1969, Rentzel led the Cowboys in receptions (43), receiving yards (960), and average receiving yards (22.3).
 He also tied for the NFL lead in touchdowns scored (13) in 1969.